 Come along and see for yourself.Read more...

-International President, John Germ, is a keen supporter, and sees it as one way to help reduce world poverty - and recognises a lot more needs to be done.
+Rotary International President, John Germ, a keen supporter of the program, sees it as one way to help reduce world poverty - and recognises a lot more needs to be done.

 Since 2014, the Rotary Club of Bayswater has supported the Dolly Parton Imagination Library in The Basin.

-With the generous support of the Bendigo Bank, in 2016-2017, the Club will expand the Dolly Parton Imagination Library to Bayswater on 27 August 2016.Read more...
+With the generous support of the Bendigo Bank, in August 2016 the Club expanded the program Bayswater..Read more...

 They saw an elephant in the room - no one knew about the great stories in other Rotary Clubs, the inspiring projects, the great achievements - and wondered, "How do we get rid of it?"